UKNCSP/CDDS-simulation-metadata/docs/developer_documentation/workflows/validate_metadata.md

 ## Validating metadata files

 The 'validate_metadata_files.yml' workflow is designed to scan all cfg files committed from the 'process_new_metadata.yml' workflow and verify their structure and content on a nightly basis.
-Although 'process_new_metadata.yml' encorporates robust sanity checking at the submission level, this workflow serves as an additional level of quality assurance.
+Although 'process_new_metadata.yml' incorporates robust sanity checking at the submission level, this workflow serves as an additional level of quality assurance.
+Note that this script has approximately O(n) (linear) efficiency and has been found through testing to validate at a rate of approximately 0.003 seconds per configuration file.

 ## The workflow components